icaropires/pdf2dataset/README.md

 The complete list of differences are:

+* Faster initialization (use multiprocessing instead of ray)
 * Don't save processing progress
 * Distributed processing not supported
 * Don't write dataframe to disk